- CAT Score vs Percentile - What Does it Mean

 The difficulty level of the CAT exam is not constant every year, and the evaluation process of CAT percentile changes every year.
 Before going through some examples associated with the CAT score and CAT percentile, you need to understand the exact meaning of CAT Score and CAT Percentile.

 CAT 2019 witnessed 10 candidates out of 2.09 lakh candidates scoring 100 percentile in CAT.
-Those who scored 100 percentile in the CAT are from Engineering background.
+Those who scored 100 percentile in the CAT are from Engineering backgrounds.
 The highest number of toppers in CAT 2019 are from Maharashtra where four candidates scored 100 percentile.
-Almost 21 candidates scored 99.99 percentile, and 19 of them were from Engineering background.
+Almost 21 candidates scored 99.99 percentile, and 19 of them were from Engineering backgrounds.

 What is CAT Score?

-To understand the CAT score, one must first understand the CAT exam pattern and marking scheme, both the things are explained in the following points.
-Candidates can take look at the revised CAT 2020 exam pattern given below.
+To understand the CAT score, one must first understand the CAT exam pattern and marking scheme, both things are explained in the following points.
+Candidates can take look at the revised CAT 2021 exam pattern given below.

 No. of Questions